-- In a frying pan, gently cook the onion in the vegetable oil for approx 7 minutes.
+In a frying pan, gently cook the onion in the vegetable oil for approximately 7 minutes.

-- On a lightly floured surface, roll out half the pastry to 8" x 10"/ 20 cm x 25 cm rectangle.
+On a lightly floured surface, roll out half the pastry to 8 x 10-inch rectangle.
 Cut lengthwise into 2 strips.
 Repeat with the remaining pastry.
 Rest the pastry for at least 10 minutes in the refrigerator.

 Form the sausage meat into 4 long sausages the length of the pastry strips.
 Place each sausage into the center of each pastry strip.
 Beat the 3rd egg in a basin and lightly brush the edges of the pastry with the beaten egg.

 Fold the pastry over the meat filling to form two long rolls then flip the sausage roll over so the seam is underneath.
 Brush the top surface lightly with beaten egg.